oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 }
 ```

-The configuration above will create a Hub Newtwork with a subnet for the Azure Firewall through which outbound traffic will be routed.
+The configuration above will create a Hub Network with a subnet for the Azure Firewall through which outbound traffic will be routed.

 Edit `variables.tf` and add the following content: